owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 ### > More analysis

- I got into C++ because I wanted to know more about performance computing and limitations, and this was the perfect opportunity to try all the tools I hadn't before.
+ I got into C++ because I wanted to learn more about performance, and this was the perfect opportunity to try all the tools I hadn't before.
 So I fired up heaptrack and FlameGraph for my shitty C++ interpreter, jlox and clox, to compare heap memory usage and performance.
 But in all honesty, I just wanted to see some nice visuals.

 <h5> Flame Graphs </h5>